 DUI and Children in California

-When you’re arrested for DUI with a minor in the car, you will face all the penalties of a normal DUI, but you will face an additional charge as well.
-There are two ways the prosecutor can charge you: a “DUI with a Minor” sentence enhancement, or a separate “Child Endangerment” charge.
+When you’re arrested for DUI with a minor in the car, you will face all the penalties of a normal DUI, but you will have an additional charge as well.
+There are two ways the prosecutor can charge you: a “DUI with a Minor” sentence enhancement or a separate “Child Endangerment” charge.

 - First DUI: 48 hours